w3ngm0/civ-ipriot-smiley/knowledge_and_evidence.md

 - Observe and document the Sad smiley as it blinks its eyes.
 Describe any adjustments or issues encountered during implementation.

-  > The blink functionality blinks once with a delay of 0.25 seconds in time with a frown on
+  > Imported time and enhanced the Sad class with blinking functionality by modifying the
-  > its face.
-No issues occurred while implementing the blink method.
-Compared to the Happy
+  > draw_eyes method and adding the blink method.
+Imported the Sad class into main.py,
-  > class, the Sad class didn't require the need to import the blink method from the
+  > created an object.
+And assigned a method to animate the sad smiley's eye-blinking
-  > Blinkable class.
-No errors were shown.
+  > behaviour.
+Adjustments ensured smooth transitions and consistent expression rendering.

   ### If It Walks Like a Duck…